gdedrouas/Exchange-AD-Privesc/DomainObject/DomainObject.md

 Use the Fix-DomainObjectDACL.ps1 Powershell script in this repository.
 Read it, test it, use it at your own risk.

 By default, it checks the two faulty ACE, this can be done by any user.
-Use with -Fix switch with Domain Admins privileges to set the inherit_only missing flags.
+Use with -Fix switch with Domain Admins privileges to set the InheritOnly missing flags.
+Use with -Restore switch to restore the two previously fixed ACEs to their original, *vulnerable* state.
+An SDDL backup is made everytime the script is run.

 Another option is doing it manually with LDP.
 Bind as a Domain Admin account with the usual precautions, as you will change the domain object DACL.